mph-/lcapy/doc/tutorial.rst

 Lcapy expressions have a number of attributes, including:

-- N --  numerator
+- numerator, N --  numerator of rational function

-- D --  denominator
+- denominator, D --  denominator of rational function

 - magnitude -- magnitude